 The message and data structures used in the RSM are designed to form a framework that enables multiple potential Infrastructure to Vehicle (I2V) applications and to address both static and dynamic events.
 The message consists of a common container that addresses information requirements across multiple applications and an application-specific container providing additional information to be included in the message as needed.
 Individual use cases within a given application may or may not require the application container.
-For example, a RSZW that supports school zones does not require an application container while one that supports work zones does require an application container.
+For example, a RSZW that supports school zones does not require an application container.
 The common and application containers concept is illustrated in Figure 11.
-At the time of writing this document, under SAE Infrastructure Application Technical Committee (IATC), a J2945/4 Road Safety Message is being developed using the container concept.
-The application container for RSZW is in addition to other application container.
+At the time of writing this document, under SAE Infrastructure Application Technical Committee (IATC), a J2945/4 Road Safety Message is being developed using the container.